Nerwyn/material-rounded-theme/README.md

 2. Navigate to `Frontend`.
 3. Click `+ EXPLORE & DOWNLOAD REPOSITORIES` and search for `Material Rounded Theme`.
 4. Open this repository in HACS and click `DOWNLOAD`.
-5. Optionally also install card-mod from HACS to take advantage of the Material You components and colors described above.
+5. (Optional) Install [card-mod](https://github.com/thomasloven/lovelace-card-mod) from HACS to take advantage of the Material You components and colors [described below](#material-you-components-powered-by-card-mod).
-6. Refresh Home Assistant.
+6. Refresh your browser or close and open your app.
-7. Navigate to your Profile, and select one of the `Material Rounded` or `Material You` theme variants.
+7. Navigate to your Profile, and select one of the `Material You` or `Material Rounded` theme variants.
-   - **If you set theme theme at the view level, it will not style the view tabs.
+   - **If you set the theme at the view level, it will not style the view tabs.
 The view tabs are outside of the view.**
-8. (Optional) Follow the [instructions below](#material-you-colors) for installing the companion Material Design 3 color JavaScript module resource.
+8. (Optional) Follow the [instructions below](#material-you-colors) for installing the companion Material You Color JavaScript module resource.

 ## Material You Colors

 This theme supports Material You color theming!
-This requires an additional JavaScript module resource which can be downloaded from this repo or using the CDN URL.
+This requires an additional JavaScript module resource which can either be downloaded from this repository or used using a CDN URL.
 To install the script to your Home Assistant instance:

 ### (Optional) Download JavaScript Module Resource Locally in Home Assistant